google/vulkan_test_applications/application_sandbox/synchronization2_blit_image/README.md

-# Blit Image
+# Blit Image (VK_KHR_synchronization2 version)

-This sample renders a rotating cube, and then blits it upside down into the framebuffer.
+This is based on the blit_image sample, using the VK_KHR_synchronization2 extension.
+Specifically, this uses the vkQueueSubmit2KHR and vkCmdPipelineBarrier2KHR commands.